dstlny/PUBG-API-Wrapper-Python/README.md

 <details>
    <summary>Click to see!</summary>

-   1. Make sure `GUI` is set to `True` within `config/user_settings.py` [optional] If you want to pre-load settings, fill out the following:
+   1. Make sure `GUI` is set to `True` within `config/user_settings.py`
+      * If you want to pre-load settings, fill out the following:
          - A valid PUBG Developer `API_TOKEN` - Located in `config/APISettings.py`
          - A valid PUBG Username for `PLAYER_NAME` - Located in `user_settings.py`
          - A valid integer for `MATCH_INTEGER` - Located in `user_settings.py`